 During the perineal urethrostomy (PU) surgery process, the cat is placed under general anesthesia to ensure it remains pain-free and still during the procedure.
 Incisions are made in the perineal area, and the urethra is carefully dissected and repositioned to create a new opening.
 The veterinarian surgeon then creates a stoma (a new external urethral opening) in the perineal region.

-Suturing will be done, and post-operative care will include pain management to alleviate any pain or discomfort, antibiotics to keep the surgical site clean, close monitoring to ensure that the cat urinates properly without signs of obstruction, and dietary adjustment, implementing a special diet to prevent the formation of urinary crystals or stones.
+Suturing will be done, and post-operative care will include pain management to alleviate any pain or discomfort, antibiotics to help prevent infection, close monitoring to ensure that the cat urinates properly without signs of obstruction, and dietary adjustment, implementing a special diet to prevent the formation of urinary crystals or stones.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.